-During the period certain reclamation work and some geochemistry were untaken to confirm earlier positive results in the area of the MEX copper-gold porphyry prospect, which is a significant showing in the Toodoggone Project.
+During the period certain reclamation work and some geochemistry were untaken to confirm earlier positive results in the area of the MEX copper-gold porphyry prospect, which is a significant showing in the south eastern part of the Toodoggone Project.
 The Option Agreement with Gold Fields is in a force majeure condition.

-As of October 28th 2010, the Company holds the exploration rights to 75 contiguous mineral tenures in British Columbia aggregating approximately 31,400 hectares.
+As of October 28th 2010, the Company holds the exploration rights to 75 contiguous mineral tenures in British Columbia aggregating approximately 31,409.35 hectares.
 The tenures are in good standing until March 31st 2014.